The Warwickshire Centenary Way | |

 A dim view of the world ....

 I decided to set off earlier for this section, based on my recent experiences of how long it was taking me to walk 12-plus miles including all the ‘getting lost’ episodes.
 The forecast for the day was good but as I drove along the M40 towards Gaydon there was a ghostly fog draped across the landscape and it brought with it an autumnal chilliness.
-Having to use the M40 served to illustrate the distance I had now covered on this long distance path, as the first few sections of this walk had seen me taking the M6 roughly northwards whereas I now took the M40 roughly southwards.
-I would be passing Gaydon during today’s walking, an area where I have worked several times over the years, and it was quite a thought that these legs of mine have carried me all the way from Kingsbury to Gaydon (and hopefully beyond) without any serious break down.
-I’m sure it’s all the walking I am doing that is keeping me just the right side of fitness because in many other ways I am as lazy and hedonistic as your average teenager, which is not terribly sensible when you live inside a middle aged body.
+Having to use the M40 served to illustrate the distance I had now covered on this long distance path, as the first few sections of this walk had seen me taking the M6 roughly northwards whereas I was now taking the M40 southwards.
+I would be passing Gaydon during today’s walking, a place I have commuted to several times over the years, and it was quite a thought that my legs have carried me all the way from Kingsbury to Gaydon (and hopefully beyond) without much complaint.
+Walking is keeping me just the right side of fitness - a counterbalance set against my hedonistic impulses and sedentary desk job.

 I arrived at the Burton Dasset hills and parked up near to the squat circular watch tower on the highest point.
 Everything was muted and a little sombre due to the fog and there was little to see beyond 30 meters.
 I was confident that on my return later in the afternoon the sun would be shining from a clear sky and the views would be a nice reward for my days journeying.